03 Jan Wi-Fi Health for the New Year

-It’s the New Year, and while many people are making resolutions to improve their health, we know you’re busy making goals for your business.
+It’s the New Year!
+While many people are making resolutions to improve their health, we know you’re busy making goals for your business.
 What a perfect time to give your Wi-Fi a check-up!

 Wi-Fi has increased the speed of business and daily life, but everything comes to an abrupt halt when there’s an issue.
-Whether the cause is inferior or out-of-date hardware, a poor connection, or slow speeds, diagnosing and solving these problems can be confusing and challenging.
+Whether the cause is inferior or out-of-date hardware, a poor connection, or slow speeds, solving these problems can be challenging.
 Genius Central is here to help!
 Our BUYiQ users depend on their store’s Wi-Fi network to help them order efficiently and effectively.
 Wi-Fi issues can throw a real wrench in the process.
-While we are not an Internet Service Provider (ISP), we’ve collected a few friendly tips from various online sources, as well as our Customer Service Team to help you get started on improving your Wi-Fi health in the New Year.
+While we’re not an Internet Service Provider, we’ve collected a few tips to get started on improving your Wi-Fi health.